Aviah/one-click-django-polls-tutorial/tutorial_part6.md

 2. The HTML form **method** is "post", so the view will read the form's data in `request.POST`.
 3. A loop that adds a radio button for each choice
 4. A `submit` button.
-5. Django renders the form fields, but you define the `form` tag, and the `submit` button.
+5. Django renders the form fields, but you have to define the `form` tag, and the `submit` button.

 ## View that Accepts a Form